- Egypt rights center raided, 2 Mubaraks acquitted

 Beijing Apple store egged after iPhone delay

-The crowd erupted in anger after the shop failed to open on schedule at 7 a.m.
-Some people threw eggs and shouted at employees through the shop windows.
+The crowd erupted after the store failed to open on schedule at 7 a.m.
+Some threw eggs and shouted at employees through the windows.

 - Gov't wasted $30 billion on 'pillownauts,' crystal goblets -- buying human urine!